Past Meetings and Events

 solution that addresses these goals.

-This project and a proposed interchange at the OR 18/OR 22 Valley Junction were identified in the 2004 H.B.
+This project and a proposed interchange at the OR 18 and OR 22 Valley Junction were identified in the 2004 H.B.
 Van Duzer Forest Corridor to Steel Bridge Road Environmental Assessment (EA) and corridor refinement plan.
 This effort was initiated to address both safety and congestion concerns on OR 18 between the eastern portion of the Van Duzer Corridor and Steel Bridge Road east of Wallace Bridge.

 Between mileposts 22 and 24, and on OR 22 from milepost 23.1.